Data Partitioning Strategies (Building Real-World Cloud Apps with Azure)

 The complications are manageable so long as you're planning for them before you go to production.
 Many people who didn't do that wish they had later.
 On average our Customer Advisory Team (CAT) team gets panicked phone calls about once a month from customers whose apps are taking off in a really big way, and they didn't do this planning.
 And they say something like: "Help!
 I put everything in a single data store, and in 45 days I'm going to run out of space on it!"
 And if you have a lot of business logic built into how you access your data store and you have customers who are using your app, there's no good time to go down for a day while you migrate.
 We end up going through herculean efforts to help the customer partition their data on the fly with no down time.
 It's very exciting and very scary, and not something you want to be involved in if you can avoid it!
 Thinking about this up front and integrating it into your app will make your life a lot easier if the app grows later.

 An effective partitioning scheme can enable your cloud app to scale to petabytes of data in the cloud without bottlenecks.
 And you don't have to pay up front for massive machines or extensive infrastructure as you might if you were running the app in an on-premises data center.
-In the cloud you can you can incrementally add capacity as you need it, and you're only paying for as much as you're using when you use it.
+In the cloud you can incrementally add capacity as you need it, and you're only paying for as much as you're using when you use it.

 In the next chapter we'll see how the Fix It app implements vertical partitioning by storing images in Blob storage.